Delay-induced homoclinic bifurcations in modified gradient bistable systems and their relevance to optimisation: Delay-induced behaviour in systems with two-well potentials

-We also studied the phenomena induced by the increase of $\tau$ in a slightly different system of the form (\ref{dde_whole}) with a double-well landscape $V(x)$, in which at the instants of homoclinic bifurcations the saddle focus was below AH bifurcation, but had a positive saddle quantity.
+We also studied the phenomena induced by the increase of $\tau$ in a slightly different system of the form (\ref{dde_whole}) with a double-well landscape $V(x)$ specified by Eq.~(S21) in Supplementary Note, in which at the instants of homoclinic bifurcations the saddle focus was below AH bifurcation, but had a positive saddle quantity.
 According to Shilnikov's theorem for ODEs \cite{Shilnikov_chaos_from_homoclinic_loop_DANSSSR65,Shilnikov_homoclinic_loop_MUSSR68}, in such cases the homoclinic loops are expected to be dangerous, and their breakdown should lead to the formation of chaotic attractors.
 However, to the best of our knowledge, this result has not been verified for DDEs.
 Our numerical studies did not reveal any obvious differences between the sequence of bifurcations in the systems of the form (\ref{dde_whole}) with double-well landscapes $V$ with dangerous or safe homoclinic loops, and the observed phenomena looked very similar when studied with the same numerical accuracy.
-Thus, whether the dangerous homoclinic loop gave birth to chaos or not, it did not affect the order of bifurcations, and the same key phenonena were observed.
-With this, a separate study would be needed to reveal whether dangerous loops indeed give birth to chaos in DDEs of the form (\ref{dde_whole}).
+Thus, whether the dangerous homoclinic loop gave birth to chaos or not, it did not affect the order of bifurcations, and the same key phenomena were observed.